More Heavy Weather to Wallop Inland Region

-RIVERSIDE (CNS) – Another round of cold storms are bearing down on California and will spread into the Inland Empire beginning Tuesday evening, bringing more rain and snow, according to the National Weather Service.
+RIVERSIDE (CNS) – Another round of cold storms are bearing down on California and will spread into the Inland Empire Wednesday, bringing more rain and snow, according to the National Weather Service.

 The agency said that back-to-back troughs of low pressure will push into the region from the Pacific Northwest, overlaying Riverside and San Bernardino counties until at least Thursday morning.